Business insurance: an introductory guide

 What follows is a brief guide to the types of insurance a business must have and the types of insurance it might consider desirable.

 Mandatory and optional

-Essentially, business insurance falls into two categories: the compulsory and the optional.
+Essentially, business insurance falls into 2 categories: the compulsory and the optional.

 Of course, a business will also want to look at protecting itself with other, non-compulsory insurance.
 These might include cover for property, contents, equipment, interruption to business, goods kept in stock, goods in transit, money, loan repayments, public liability, product liability, partnership protection, health, critical illness and legal expenses.